What Is an Alibi?

 Defendants may offer an alibi defense without giving up their constitutional right to remain silent.
 Any witness who can place the defendant at a location other than the scene of the charged crime can provide an alibi.

 Let's use the example discussed above as an illustration of how this works.
-Ellis Ware (who is charged with robbery) chooses not to testify at his trial, fearing that if he testifies the judge will allow the prosecutor to attack his credibility by offering evidence of Ware's prior felony conviction.
+Ellis Ware (who is charged with robbery) chooses not to testify at his trial, fearing that if he takes the stand the judge will allow the prosecutor to attack his credibility by offering evidence of his prior felony conviction.
 Ware's defense attorney supports Ware's alibi defense by calling Miriam as a witness to testify that she was with Ware at the Kiwanis Club meeting at the time of the robbery.
 To bolster the alibi defense, Ware's attorney shows Miriam a photograph depicting her, Ware, and others, and asks Miriam to identify the photo as one that was taken during the meeting.
-(For more about what happens at trial, see Nolo's articles Criminal Trial Procedures: An Overview and Defendant's Rights During a Court Trial.)

 Alibis and the Burden of Proof

 Defendants who offer alibi defenses do not take on the burden of proving to a judge or jury that the alibi is accurate.
-The burden of proving a defendant guilty beyond a reasonable doubt remains at all times on the prosecution.
+The burden of proving a defendant guilty beyond a reasonable doubt remains with the prosecution.
 Of course, a judge or jury can consider the credibility of alibi evidence when deciding whether the prosecution has met its burden.

-Following the Ellis Ware scenario, Miriam testifies on behalf of defendant Ellis Ware that he was with her at a Kiwanis Club meeting when the robbery took place.
+Back to the Ellis Ware scenario.
+Miriam testifies on behalf of Ware that he was with her at a Kiwanis Club meeting when the robbery took place.
 Cross examined by the prosecutor, Miriam admits that she didn't mention this alibi to the police officers who initially interviewed her.
 During closing argument, the prosecutor tells the jury, "If the alibi were true, Miriam would have said so the first time the police talked to her.
 She wasn't a believable witness, so you must find the defendant guilty."
-This argument is improper.
+This argument, without anything more, is improper.
 Whether or not the jury believes Miriam, the burden remains on the prosecutor to prove beyond a reasonable doubt that Ware robbed the store.
 Nevertheless, the jury's disbelief of Miriam can add to the persuasiveness of the prosecution's case.

 Defendants Must Give Pre-Trial Notice of Alibi Evidence

-In most states, if a defendant in a criminal case intends to rely on alibi evidence at trial, laws called "discovery rules" require the defendant to let the prosecutor know beforehand.
+In most states and the federal system, if the defense intends to rely on alibi evidence at trial, "discovery" laws require that it let the prosecutor know beforehand.
 This gives prosecutors time to investigate the alibi and prepare to undermine it.

 For example, let's say Rick Blaine is charged with a sexual assault crime.
 He plans to offer an alibi defense that he was at the Bijou Theater watching the film Casablanca at the time the assault occurred.
-Blaine has to notify the prosecution of this planned defense in advance of trial.
+Blaine has to notify the prosecution of this planned defense and the witnesses who will support it in advance of trial.
 The prosecution then has time to investigate the alibi.
-If the investigation turns up evidence that the Bijou theater was showing only Treasure of the Sierra Madre on the date of the sexual assault, the prosecutor might undermine Blaine's alibi by calling the theater's manager as a witness who can testify as to which film was showing on the night in question.
+If the investigation turns up evidence that the Bijou theater was showing only Treasure of the Sierra Madre on the date of the sexual assault, the prosecutor might undermine Blaine's alibi by calling the theater's manager to testify as to which film was showing on the night in question.